Hendrar Prihadi

-Hendrar Prihadi (born 30 March 1971), sometimes nicknamed Hendi, is the mayor of Semarang, Central Java since 2013 until 2022, following his predecessor's arrest over a corruption charge.
-He is set to serve as Mayor until 2020 following his victory in the 2015 mayoral elections.
+Hendrar Prihadi (born 30 March 1971), sometimes nicknamed Hendi, is an Indonesia politician from the Indonesian Democratic Party of Struggle (PDI-P), Chairman of the Government Goods/Services Procurement Policy Institute of the Republic of Indonesia (LKPP) since 10 October 2022, and Mayor of Semarang for the period 2013–2022, following his predecessor's arrest over a corruption charge, Soemarmo Hadi Saputro.
+He resigned the mayoralty in November 2022, and was succeeded by his deputy, Hevearita Gunaryanti Rahayu.

 Personal life

 Prihadi completed his first 12 years of education before graduating from Soegijapranata Catholic University in 1997, and later he earned his Masters in Management from Diponegoro University in 2002, all in Semarang.
 During his education, he served as president of several youth organizations in the provincial level.

 He married Krisseptiana in 5 December 1997, and the couple has 3 children.

 Career

 Before becoming active in the city government, Prihadi worked in several companies and served as an official of the Central Java branch of KADIN (Kamar Dagang dan Industri Indonesia, Indonesian Board of Trade and Industry) which was an organization of Indonesian businessmen, in addition to the Semarang branch of the PSSI.